 Synthesized silver nanoparticles were characterized by UV-VIS spectrophotometry.
 The maximum peak was found to be 435 nm for Glycosmis pentaphylla.
 The intensity of the peak at 435 nm was increased with time until the reduction completes.
-The maximum peak was found to be 385 nm for Macrangapeltate.
+The maximum peak was found to be 385 nm for Emilia sonchifolia, Clerodendrum infortunatum and Tabarnaemontana divaricata.
 The intensity of the peak at 385 nm was increased with the time until the reduction completes.